RedLetter/FSND/projects/01_fyyur/starter_code/README.md

 pip install postgres
 pip install Flask
 pip install Flask-Migrate

+(allen - only installed virtualenv.
+Others should be installed)
 ```
 > **Note** - If we do not mention the specific version of a package, then the default latest stable package will be installed.